 At first glance, it may seem like someone is simply drinking a warm beverage and nothing more, but this practice benefits her mental well-being.
 Her same morning ritual is practiced by many others and is even encouraged by some large corporations.
 The practice is being called a Coffee Meditation, and it is incredibly beneficial as it provides mental clarity and reduces stress.
 Meditation and mindfulness, even when over a cup of coffee, can equip you with greater resiliency, increased energy, and creativity.

 You can try it yourself.
-Sit on your meditation pillow or favorite chair.
+Sit on your meditation cushion or favorite chair.
 First, hold your coffee mug in both hands.
 Now draw your attention to the cup and focus on the warm temperature.
 Inhale and exhale and continue focusing on this for a few moments.
 Next, move your face over your mug and smell the aromatic notes of your freshly brewed coffee.
 Think about what you smell – are there any cocoa, nutmeg, or fruit notes?
 Finally, take your first sip and savor each moment.
 Pay attention to the feeling of the warm coffee and enjoy the flavors.

 This quick meditation that can take as little as 5 minutes will settle your mind.
 In your coffee meditation, you won’t be thinking of items to add to your grocery list or your ever-growing to-do list.
 Instead, it forces you to be in the present moment giving you all the benefits of mindfulness meditation.